gold star for USAHOF

 Seriously, if this was specifically just for the accomplishments of the Hawks while in Atlanta, Dominique would have been a lock for the number one slot…though is being behind Bob Pettit an insult in any capacity?

-Wilkins and his dunks were pure entertainment and his dunks and scoring acumen was pure NBA highlight footage.
+Wilkins and his dunks were pure entertainment, and his scoring acumen was pure NBA highlight footage.
 Wilkins would win the scoring title in 1986 and was a nine-time All-Star, who entered the Naismith Basketball Hall of Fame in 2006.
 The Hawks also retired his number 21 in 2001.

-It is safe to say that for a decade that the Atlanta Hawks the first thought that would come to mind was Dominique Wilkins, which for many it still is!
+It is safe to say that for a decade, the first thought that came to mind for many was Dominique Wilkins, and for many, it still is!

 The Bullet Points